benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/overview.md

+---
+title: Overview
+description: PocketPages is a powerful EJS preprocessor for PocketBase, enabling the creation of modern web applications using JavaScript and EJS templates.
+---

 # Overview

 PocketPages is an EJS preprocessor for PocketBase.
 It's like being able to run old-school PHP files, but using JS and PocketBase instead.